SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 Now we can concentrate on the client part of TinyChat.
 We decomposed the client into two classes:

-- `TinyChat` is the class that defines the connection logic \(connection, send, and message reception\),
+- `TinyChat` is the class that defines the connection logic (connection, send, and message reception),
 - `TCConsole` is a class defining the user interface.

 The logic of the client is:
-- During client startup, it asks the server the index of the last received message,
+- During client startup, it asks the server for the index of the last received message,
 - Every two seconds, it requests from the server the messages exchanged since its last connection.
 To do so, it passes to the server the index of the last message it got.